Mobile App Development Cost

 Native apps as we know them, are separately developed especially for the environment or operating system they are going to be installed in.
 Before we move ahead, Android app development and iOS app development are poles apart, the prior is worked upon in Java, Kotlin, while the latter is worked upon in C#, Swift.
 Why it should matter to you is the fact that their cost also differs, and so does the development time.

-The main factor that puts their development costs much higher than all the other options in this list, is that you will need at least one expert Android developer and an expert iOS, except the rest of the team if you are planning to develop native apps for both platforms.
+The main factor that puts their development cost much higher than all the other options in this list, is that you will need at least one expert Android developer and an expert iOS, except the rest of the team if you are planning to develop native apps for both platforms.
 Two different languages and technologies, for two different apps, isn’t very feasible for startups, but if your niche demands high-performance apps, it’s the only way to get them.

 React Native and Flutter based apps are referred to cross-platform apps here, as they are far ahead of Hybrid apps, and quite close to Native apps, all while being able to be used on multiple platforms.
 We believe cross-platform apps hold real potential and are truly as close as it gets to Native apps, here’s our take on why React Native should be chosen for app development in 2020.